 - OR -

-The HIPPA Act protects the medical records and health information of each patient and relates to “health plans, pharmacies, and health clearing houses.”
+The HIPAA Act protects the medical records and health information of each patient and relates to “health plans, pharmacies, and health clearing houses.”
 Additionally, medical staff are well aware and taught to protect patients’ privacy and guard the confidentiality of each patient through training.
 According to SAMSHA, disclosure programs in substance abuse facilities involve the following themes to ensure patient protection.
-Furthermore, disclosure programs like HIPPA may include but are not limited to:
+Furthermore, disclosure programs like HIPAA may include but are not limited to: